 Lessons are taught following the AET Mathematics scheme.
-Each lesson begins with a starter (that could be taken from Snappy Maths or could be a year group objective such as counting in multiples of 5, then the teacher models the days learning.
+Each lesson begins with a fluency starter, that meets the needs of the class, then the teacher models the days learning.
 Children are then given the opportunity to answer a number of questions as given by the teacher to show their understanding.
 Children that are confident are then sent to their tables to begin the days task(s).
 Children that are less confident stay on the carpet for further input from the teacher.
 The children then complete their work independently, following the 'do', 'think', 'explain' and 'solve' stickers.